Aminolhuda Hassan

-Aminolhuda bin Hassan is a Malaysian politician who has served as the Member of Parliament (MP) for Sri Gading since November 2022.
-He served as the State Leader of the Opposition of Johor from April 2020 to March 2022 and Member of the Johor State Legislative Assembly (MLA) for Parit Yaani from May 2013 to March 2022.
-He is a member of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) opposition coalition and was a member of the Malaysian Islamic Party (PAS), then component party of then Pakatan Rakyat (PR) opposition coalition.
+Aminolhuda bin Hassan is a Malaysian politician and former headmaster who has served as the Member of Parliament (MP) for Sri Gading since November 2022.
+He served as the Leader of the Opposition of Johor from April 2020 to March 2022 and Member of the Johor State Legislative Assembly (MLA) for Parit Yaani from May 2013 to March 2022.
+He is a member of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition and was a member of the Malaysian Islamic Party (PAS), then component party of then Pakatan Rakyat (PR) coalition.
 He has served as the State Chairman of AMANAH of Johor since September 2015.
-He also served as State Chairman of PH of Johor from February 2020 to September 2022.
+He also served as State Chairman of PH of Johor from February 2020 to September 2022 and resumed the position since February 2025.
 He served as Member of the Johor State Executive Council (EXCO) in the PH state administration under former Menteris Besar Osman Sapian and Sahruddin Jamal from May 2018 to the collapse of the PH state administration in February 2020.

+Prior to being active in politics, he was the headmaster of English College Johore Bahru.

-In January 2021, Aminolhuda was tested positive for COVID-19 and had recovered after 14 days in Hospital Sultanah Aminah in Johor Baru.
+In January 2021, Aminolhuda was tested positive for COVID-19 and had recovered after 14 days in Hospital Sultanah Aminah (HSA), Johor Bahru.